Voltano0/LINFO2142_server_project/README.md

 In this phase, we’ll deploy a virtual network infrastructure using Infrastructure as Code (IaC) with the containerlab overlay on Docker.
 This setup enables services in containers and configures the network connecting them.

 ### Step 1 : building containers
-Since the RPI lacks internet access, we'll need to cross-build Docker containers on our local machine for the RPI’s architecture, wich is *aarch64*.
+Since the RPI lacks internet access, we'll need to cross-build Docker containers on our local machine for the RPI’s architecture, wich is **aarch64**.
-To achieve such a goal, we do as follow :
+To achieve this, we used these steps:

 In computer shell :
 1. Install and enable multi-platform builds with qemu :